anttieskola/bicons/README.md

 that can be shared.

 # Third attempt
- - Icon font is the best way
+Icon font is the best way so just bring css and font files.

+- Size is optimized
+- Font files are cache

+There just aint no point doing it other way so no library, best to just define to each project as global style dependecy.